DXC Technology

-DXC Technology is an American multinational information technology (IT) services and consulting company headquartered in Ashburn, Virginia.
+DXC Technology Company is an American multinational information technology (IT) services and consulting company headquartered in Ashburn, Virginia.

 History

-DXC Technology was founded on April 3, 2017 when the Hewlett Packard Enterprise Company (HPE) spun off its Enterprise Services business and merged it with Computer Sciences Corporation (CSC).
-At the time of its creation, DXC Technology had revenues of $25 billion, employed 170,000 people and operated in 70 countries.
+DXC Technology was founded on April 3, 2017, through a merger between Hewlett Packard Enterprise’s Enterprise Services business unit and Computer Sciences Corporation.
+The company provides business-to-business Information Technology (IT) services.
+It began trading on the New York Stock Exchange under the symbol DXC.
+At the time of its creation, DXC Technology had revenues of $25 billion, with 6,000 enterprise and public sector clients across 70 countries, managed by around 170,000 staff.

-The spinoff from Hewlett Packard Enterprise did not include two parts of the Enterprise Services segment: the Mphasis Limited reporting unit and the Communications and Media Solutions product group.
+In July 2017, the company started a three-year plan to reduce the number of offices in India from 50 to 26, and reduce headcount by 5.9% (around 10,000) employees.

-In India, the company started a three-year plan to reduce the number of offices in the country from 50 to 26, and reduce headcount by 5.9% (around 10,000) employees.
-With about 43,000 employees (more than a third of its workforce) in India, the company is restructuring its workforce to meet its new revenue profile.
+In 2018, DXC split off its US public sector segment to create a new company, Perspecta Inc.

-In 2017, DXC split off its US public sector segment to create a new company, Perspecta Inc.
+In June 2019, with about 43,000 employees in India and one of its largest delivery engines for application outsourcing and software development, the company restructured its workforce to meet its new revenue profile.

-Mike Salvino, the former Accenture chief group executive, was named president and CEO of DXC Technology in 2019.
+Mike Salvino, the former Accenture chief group executive, was named president and CEO of DXC Technology in September 2019.

 In February 2021, French technology services and consulting firm Atos ended talks for a potential acquisition of DXC.
 Atos had proposed for US$10 billion including debt for acquisition.